DIY - Finishing Techniques

 photo source: slowoodworker.wordpress.com

-Depending on how much varnish remains on the piece of tape determines the quality of the adhesion.
-In the standardised version there is a division into several categories - very good, good, acceptable or no adhesion, and the classification is made by comparing the grid in the standard with the result obtained.
+Depending on how much varnish remains on the piece of tape determines the quality of adhesion.
+In the standardized version there is a division into several categories - very good, good, acceptable or no adhesion, and the classification is made by comparing the grid in the standard with the result obtained.

 film adhesion